 DCU shall consider the application and issue a Building Permit or advise the applicant otherwise, within seven (7) working days from the date of submission.

-The application for a building permit is done by filed with the DCU and must be accompanied by the Investment Certificate.
+The application for a building permit is done by filing with the DCU and must be accompanied by the Investment Certificate.

-The Investment Certificate is issued to investor by the Zanzibar Investment Promotion Authority (ZIPA), under Section 23 of Zanzibar Investment Promotion and Protection Act No. 14 of 2018.
+The Investment Certificate is issued to investors by the Zanzibar Investment Promotion Authority (ZIPA), under Section 23 of the Zanzibar Investment Promotion and Protection Act No. 14 of 2018.

 This procedure is to be done before applying for the building permit.